-If the rehabilitation measures are not possible or inadequate, the DI office examines the right to a disability pension (web page available in German, French and Italian).
-To receive a pension, you must have been unable to work for an average of at least 40% for one year and the situation must appear to be irreversible.
+If the rehabilitation measures are not possible or inadequate, the IV/AI office examines the right to an invalidity pension (web page available in German, French and Italian).
+To receive a pension, your capacity to work must have been reduced by an average of at least 40% for one year and the situation must appear to be irreversible.

-The amount of the pension is calculated individually; it depends on the degree of disability, the qualifying income and your years of contributions.
+The amount of the pension is calculated individually; it depends on the degree of invalidity, the qualifying income and your years of contributions.

-If you receive a DI pension and have children, you are also entitled to receive a pension for each child under the age of 18 (25 for children still in school).
-The amount per child is 40% of your DI pension.
+If you receive an IV/AI pension and have children, you are also entitled to receive a pension for each child under the age of 18 (25 for children still in school).
+The amount per child is 40% of your IV/AI pension.

 You may also receive a disability pension from the accident insurance or the military insurance.

-You are entitled to receive a disability allowance (web page available in German, French and Italian) if you are unable to perform two basic activities of daily life on your own, such as getting dressed, getting up, going to bed, preparing meals, eating and washing.
+You are entitled to receive an invalidity allowance (web page available in German, French and Italian) if you are unable to perform two basic activities of daily life on your own, such as getting dressed, getting up, going to bed, preparing meals, eating and washing.

-The allowance is paid in addition to the DI pension.
+The allowance is paid in addition to the IV/AI pension.
 It is calculated to cover the extent of your limitations.
 Only persons living in Switzerland are entitled to receive it.

-You may also receive a disability allowance from the accident insurance or the military insurance.
+You may also receive an invalidity allowance from the accident insurance or the military insurance.

-If you receive a DI disability allowance, live at home and pay someone outside of the family to help you with basic activities, you are entitled to receive a DI assistance contribution (web page available in German, French and Italian).
+If you receive an IV/AI invalidity allowance, live at home and pay someone outside of the family to help you with basic activities, you are entitled to receive an IV/AI assistance contribution (web page available in German, French and Italian).
 This could help you avoid having to move into a home for the elderly.

 The amount of the assistance contribution is based on the required qualifications for the hired help and the time it takes the help to provide assistance.

-If the total cash benefits paid to you by the DI are not enough to cover your basic needs, you are entitled to receive supplementary benefits.
+If the total cash benefits paid to you by the IV/AI are not enough to cover your basic needs, you are entitled to receive supplementary benefits.